Skip to navigation | Skip to main content | Skip to footer

 Approval of the suspension

-If the Director of Campus Life determines that an immediate suspension is appropriate and necessary based on the circumstances of the case, the Division will recommend to the President and Vice-Chancellor that the reported student be suspended.
-If the recommendation is approved by the President and Vice-Chancellor then the reported student will be notified by the Division.
+If the Director of Campus Life determines that an suspension is appropriate and necessary based on the circumstances of the case, the Division will recommend to the Director for the Student Experience that the reported student be suspended.
+If the recommendation is approved by the Director for the Student Experience then the reported student will be notified by the Division of Campus Life.

 Conditions of a suspension